Announcing The Glass Immortals, a New Epic Fantasy Series from Brian McClellan

 Recent Comments

-- Sunspear on HBO Has Axed Its Game of Thrones Spinoff Starring Naomi Watts 9 mins ago
+- Benjamin on Then We Came to the End: The Last Dark, by Stephen R. Donaldson 3 mins ago

-- mndrew on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 13 mins ago
+- AeronaGreenjoy on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 1 hour ago

-- mschiffe on The CW is Developing a Supergirl Spinoff: Superman & Lois 33 mins ago
+- dr-nss on Carnival Row Is a Surprisingly Complex Take on Victorian Fantasy Tropes, Race, and Politics 1 hour ago

+- Sunspear on HBO has Greenlit a Game of Thrones Spinoff, House of the Dragon 1 hour ago

+- GarretH on HBO has Greenlit a Game of Thrones Spinoff, House of the Dragon 2 hours ago

+- GarretH on HBO has Greenlit a Game of Thrones Spinoff, House of the Dragon 2 hours ago

-- dr-nss on HBO Has Axed Its Game of Thrones Spinoff Starring Naomi Watts 34 mins ago
+- markmaverik on HBO has Greenlit a Game of Thrones Spinoff, House of the Dragon 2 hours ago

-- andrewrm on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 44 mins ago

-- Tom Jackson on Five Books Where Criminals Save the Day 56 mins ago
+- CliftonR on Five Books Where Criminals Save the Day 2 hours ago

+- Ben on All the New Science Fiction Books Coming out in November!
+3 hours ago

-- JimIII on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 1 hour ago
+- Matilda Briggs on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 3 hours ago

-- silenos on Five Books Where Criminals Save the Day 1 hour ago